uxumax/persist_ssh_backtunnel/README.md

 # SSH Reverse Tunnel Persistence

-This project sets up a persistent SSH reverse tunnel from a local machine to a server with a public IP address.
-The tunnel is managed via a `systemd` service, ensuring it is always running and automatically restarted if it fails.
+Bash script that creates a persistent SSH reverse tunnel from your local machine to a public server.
+It uses a systemd service to keep the tunnel active and auto-restarts if it fails, making sure your connection is always up.

 ## Script Usage